organized-puns/gg.parse/c_sharp/readme.md

   - Add some more documentation, extend readme.
   - address all xxx

-    Add find >> skip >>>
-        - add rule to tokenizer
-        - add rule to parser
-        - add rule to compiler

    Remove "Function" notion in favor of Rule in names across the project

    Move instances to their own project